 - development of product labelling requirements

-- amendment of the WELS Standard (AS/NZS 6400) and supporting legislation
+- amendment of legislation and the WELS Standard (AS/NZS 6400)

 - modifying the WELS registration system to enable registration